open-ephys/gui-docs/source/User-Manual/Plugins/File-Reader.rst

 Sample Data
 ######################

+By default, the File Reader reads a recording of 16 channels from 8 stereotrodes implanted in the barrel cortex of an awake mouse.

-There are four example files included in the GUI repository that can be used with the File Reader, found in the `Resources/DataFiles` directory (source code download) or the `DataFiles` directory (executable download):
+There are also four example files included in the `GUI's GitHub repository <https://github.com/open-ephys/plugin-GUI>`__ that can be used with the File Reader, found in the :code:`Resources/DataFiles` directory.

-* :code:`data_stream_16ch_cortex` - data from 8 stereotrodes (16 channels total) recorded from barrel cortex of an awake mouse.
-The signals contain many action potentials, and are useful for test spike detection pipelines.
+* :code:`data_stream_16ch_cortex` - Same as the default data file.
+The signals contain many action potentials, and are useful for testing spike detection pipelines.

-* :code:`data_stream_16ch_hippocampus` - one channel of data recorded from mouse CA1, copied across 16 channels.
+* :code:`data_stream_16ch_hippocampus` - One channel of data recorded from mouse CA1, replicated across 16 channels.
 The signals have large-amplitude theta oscillations, and can be used to test phase-triggered stimulation.

-* :code:`data_stream_sine_wave` - 16 channels of a simple, 1000-microvolt sine wave.
-There's a small glitch near the end.
+* :code:`data_stream_sine_wave` - 16 channels of a 1000-microvolt sine wave.

-* :code:`chirps_16_channels_At40kHz` - 16 channels of frequency sweeps at 40 kHz
+* :code:`chirps_16_channels_At40kHz` - 16 channels of frequency sweeps at 40 kHz.

+Other input data
+######################

+The File Reader should be able to read any datasets that have been previously saved by the GUI (v0.6.0+).
+If you make a recording that is not compatible with the File Reader for some reason, please send a message to :code:`support@open-ephys.org`.

+|